Richard Badiley: Rear-Admiral

 The campaign in the Mediterranean had ended so disastrously, and Appleton was so vehement in his accusations, that Badiley's conduct was formally inquired into.
-The charges recoiled on Appleton, and Badiley was not only cleared of all blame but was on 7 December promoted to be rear-admiral of the fleet, a rank equivalent then to what was afterward known as admiral of the blue squadron.
+Badiley wrote two pamphlets on the mishap, and thereafter the charges recoiled on Appleton, and Badiley was not only cleared of all blame but was on 7 December promoted to be rear-admiral of the fleet, a rank equivalent then to what was afterward known as admiral of the blue squadron.
 He served for a few months in the Vanguard and was then transferred to the Andrew, in which, as second to Blake, he went to the Mediterranean, and was engaged in the reduction of Tunis and the liberation of English captives along the northern coast of Africa.
 Andrew came home and was paid off in the autumn of 1655.

 Later life

 In the summer of 1656, Badiley superseded John Lawson as Commander-in-Chief, the Downs.
 This ended his service.
-In April 1657 he was living at Milk Yard, Wapping, in poor health, and he died there 'of an ulcer' on 7 or 11 August.
+In April 1657, he was living at Milk Yard, Wapping, in poor health, and he died there 'of an ulcer' on 7 or 11 August.
 He was buried on 14 August at St John-at-Wapping.

 William Badiley, presumably his elder brother, was for many years master attendant at Woolwich.